-Due to the changing nature of the COVID-19 pandemic and/or other life-emergency related situations, please note that the instructor may need to make modifications to the course syllabus and may do so at any time.
-Notice of such changes will be announced as quickly as possible on CASA or in class.
+Please note that the instructor may need to make modifications to the course syllabus.
+Notice of such changes will be announced as quickly as possible through CANVAS announcements and email.

 COURSE EVALUATION ASSESSMENTS and GRADING RUBRIC

 A student in this class is expected to complete weekly homework assignments, attendance poppers/quizzes, and three exams along with a final.
 The final course grades are assigned according to the students performance on each category above, using the following guidelines/percentages: